Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Technology Related Rights

 • Intellectual Freedom: The school is a free and open forum for the expression of ideas; the school’s network is the same.
-Opinions may neither be represented as, nor construed as, the views of KHSC-KansasCOM.
+Opinions may neither be represented as, nor construed as, the views of KHSU-KansasCOM.

 • Improper Contact: While the school cannot control unwanted or unsolicited contact, network users who receive threatening or other improper communications should bring them to the attention of the Associate Dean for Student Affairs and Services.
 All electronic communications are treated in a similar fashion as are voiced or written communications.
 If the threatening or other inappropriate message was sent by another student, staff or faculty, the Office of Student Affairs and Services should be notified in addition to the Office of Human Resources, should the communication include a faculty or staff member.